daivan/lux_ai_challange/readme.md

 # Lux AI Challange
-This code base is for the https://github.com/Lux-AI-Challenge/Lux-Design-2021 challange
+This code base is for the https://github.com/Lux-AI-Challenge/Lux-Design-2021 challange.

-# The code
-We are using python to send in our submission

 # Prerequisite
 You need to install the npm package for lux